 One day, one of the judges I often worked with gave me some advice I will never forget.
 He put his arm around my shoulders and told me earnestly, “Get out of this job.
 Otherwise, one day you’ll become a judge like me, and I hate my job.”

 He saw some potential in me to succeed outside of my role at the Ada County Courthouse, and it was all I needed to hear.
-Soon after, I took a job with a personal injury and workers’ comp firm in Nampa.
+Soon after, I took a job with a personal injury and workers’ comp firm.
 It seemed like the perfect transition into a job where I could make sure every underdog had their day and won the compensation they needed.

 Six months into my new job, the attorney I worked for closed up shop and took most of his clients with him.
 I was left alone, with not nearly enough clients to maintain the practice by myself.
 I almost called it quits and thought seriously about trying to get another job at the Ada County Courthouse.
 I was in an underdog story of my own, and it seemed there was not much chance of winning.

 Its been decades now since leaving a Boise law firm to situate myself here in Nampa serving the underdogs.